 Mass shooting at ‘celebration of life’ hospitalizes 6 in Ohio, shooter at large

-SPRINGFIELD, Ohio (FOX19) - Six people are hospitalized in a mass shooting at a “celebration of life” party in southwestern Ohio early Wednesday, according to Springfield police.
+SPRINGFIELD, Ohio (FOX19) - Three law enforcement agencies are on the scene at a mass shooting at a “celebration of life” party that hospitalized six people in southwestern Ohio early Wednesday, according to Springfield police.

 All the victims were shot by a single gunman who wore a mask covering his face, fled the scene and remains at large, said Lt.
 Randall Ballentine.